Eddie Vanderdoes

-Eddie Norman Vanderdoes IV (born October 13, 1994) is an American football nose tackle who is a free agent.
-He played college football at UCLA, where he was named first-team Freshman All-America.
+Eddie Norman Vanderdoes IV (born October 13, 1994) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the UCLA Bruins, where he was named first-team Freshman All-America.

 College career

 Vanderdoes originally signed a National Letter of Intent in February 2013 to play college football with Notre Dame.
 However, he asked to be released due to family reasons and academic concerns, but Fighting Irish coach Brian Kelly refused to release him.
 Vanderdoes wanted to play for UCLA and appealed his case, which resulted in the National Collegiate Athletic Association (NCAA) National Letter of Intent Appeals Committee granting him immediate eligibility to play for the Bruins.